Electric car revolution brightens outlook for a medley of metals

 "The battery industry has to diversify sources."

-Meanwhile cobalt prices COB-CATH-LON, up 16 percent this year, are expected to rise another 45 percent by 2020.
+Meanwhile cobalt prices, up 16 percent this year, are expected to rise another 45 percent by 2020.
 The U.S. Defense Logistics Agency starting to stockpile cobalt compounds highlights their importance.

-Sherritt International (S.TO), one of the largest cobalt producers, said it is set to increase cobalt production at its Ambatovy mine in Madagascar in line with nickel output.
+Sherritt International, one of the largest cobalt producers, said it is set to increase cobalt production at its Ambatovy mine in Madagascar in line with nickel output.

 As cobalt is mined largely as a by-product of other metals such as nickel and copper, it is hard for producers to crank up output in response to higher demand, it said.
 That lack of supply elasticity could push prices higher.